Depreciation recapture: Loss

-When a taxpayer takes a loss on the sale of an asset, there is no depreciation recapture.
+If depreciable property is sold for less than its adjusted basis, the taxpayer generally realizes a loss and no depreciation recapture applies.
 However, the taxpayer may qualify for ordinary loss treatment under IRC § 1231.

 Property affected

 IRC § 1245(a)(3) lists the property for which depreciation recapture rules apply.
 Under IRC § 1245(a)(3)(A), all personal property that can provide a depreciation offset to ordinary income is subject to depreciation recapture.
 Under rules contained in the current Internal Revenue Code, real property is not subject to depreciation recapture.
-However, under IRC § 1(h)(1)(D), real property that has experienced a gain after providing a taxpayer with a depreciation deduction is subject to a 25% tax rate--10% higher than the usual rate for a capital gain.
+However, under IRC § 1(h)(1)(D), real property that has experienced a gain after providing a taxpayer with a depreciation deduction is subject to a 25% tax rate—10% higher than the usual rate for a capital gain.
 This higher tax rate serves as a rough surrogate for depreciation recapture.